 I’m specifically referring to kitchen utensils here, but of course, this applies to anything that is made with plastic.

 Let me be clear here – I am not suggesting you run out right now and replace all of your plastic kitchen utensils with bamboo or silicone versions.
-Instead, I recommend using your plastic utensils until they wear out and then replace them with bamboo or silicone.
+Instead, I recommend using your plastic utensils until they wear out and then replacing them with bamboo or silicone.

 The sooner you replace the plastic spoon with the wooden one, the sooner the wooden one gets worn out and needs to be replaced, thus increasing consumption over the long run.
 In short, it’s best practice to use things (even if considered “unsustainable”) until they absolutely need to be replaced.

-16. Replace burnt out light bulbs with LED bulbs
+16. Replace burnt-out light bulbs with LED bulbs

 LED light bulbs last longer and use less energy than regular incandescent light bulbs (hello lower electricity bill!).